cezbloch/led_remote_display/readme.txt

 in the GUI navigate to 'Panel Settings' and hit 'connect'

 -----------server side------------
-pip install rpi_ws281x twisted cd led\apps\server
+sudo pip install rpi_ws281x twisted cd led\apps\server sudo python proxy.py
-python proxy.py

 ----------- virtual test server on client side -------- This is for testing without real LEDs